Mid Mountains Legal Blog

 Anthony Steel

-An Executor is the person appointed in a Will to ensure that the wishes of the will maker (called the testator) are carried out in accordance with their Will.
+An executor is the person appointed in a Will to ensure that the wishes of the will maker (called the testator) are carried out in accordance with their Will.

-An Executor’s duties include:
+An executor’s duties include:

 • making funeral arrangements;